-If the tech sector fossilizes into a corporate platform oligopoly, scientists / inventors get lured away by countries 1/10th the size, congress bends the knee to carbon energy’s hired guns and PhRMA’s lobbyists, then the US will essentially be handing the future to China.
-But none of that needs to happen.
-Especially if people take a moment to think about the role science, innovation and invention played in ‘Making America Great’, and then vote for leaders who help those things to flourish in the future:
+If the tech sector consolidates into a corporate platform oligopoly, scientists / inventors get lured away by countries 1/10th the size, congress bends the knee to carbon energy’s hired guns and big PhRMA’s lobbyists, then the US will essentially be handing the future to China.
+But it does not have to be this way.
+America seems primed for a democratic political awakening, and I hope that process encourages people to think about the role science, innovation and invention originally played in ‘Making America Great’, and then vote for leaders who help those things to flourish in the future: